-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.

-Narrowing the attainment gap for PP Progress for PP was generally good with children due to lockdown. making expected progress or better.
-PP children's attainment in Reading (60%) and Maths (60%) in line with, or exceeding ARE.
+Narrowing the attainment gap for PP While National Comparisons are not children due to lockdown. available for 2020-21, progress for PP was generally good in with PP children's attainment in Reading (80%) and Maths (60%) in line with, or exceeding ARE.
 Attainment in Writing was less satisfactory (40%) although the small numbers of children involved are not high enough to be statistically significant.
-Increase Social emotional and Mental Health wellbeing of PP children after 18 months of disrupted education.
-Interventions and support from outside agencies specifically targeted support to PP children on return from lockdown - leading to successful reintegration and good attendance for the majority.
+Increase Social emotional and Mental Interventions and support from outside Health wellbeing of PP children after 18 agencies specifically targeted support to PP children on return from lockdown - months of disrupted education. leading to successful reintegration and good attendance for the majority.